Australian tax official charged in $123 million fraud probe

-A senior Australian tax bureaucrat and his son are among 10 people charged over a sophisticated tax fraud that netted 165 million Australian dollars ($123 million) in less than a year, police said Thursday.
+A senior Australian tax bureaucrat and two of his children are among 10 people charged in connection with a sophisticated tax fraud that police say netted 165 million Australian dollars ($123 million) in less than a year.

-Australian Taxation Office Deputy Commissioner Michael Cranston faces up to five years in prison if convicted of abusing his position as a public servant by passing information to his son, Australian Federal Police Deputy Commissioner Leanne Close said.
+Australian Taxation Office Deputy Commissioner Michael Cranston faces up to five years in prison if convicted of abusing his position as a public servant by passing information to his son, Australian Federal Police Deputy Commissioner Leanne Close said Thursday.

-Adam Cranston, 30, is managing director of a Sydney-based financial services company.
+His son Adam Cranston, 30, is managing director of a Sydney-based financial services company that police say was at the center of the alleged scam involving payroll taxes.
+Police arrested him, his sister Lauren Cranston and seven others in raids Wednesday.

+They were to be charged with crimes ranging from conspiracy to defraud the government to dealing in the proceeds of crime to demanding money with menaces.

-Police do not allege the 58-year-old bureaucrat was part of his son's nine-member criminal syndicate that spent unpaid taxes on luxury homes, racing cars, aircraft, motorbikes, jewelry, art and vintage wine, Close said.
+The 58-year-old bureaucrat was not thought to be part of the alleged criminal syndicate, which Close said is accused of spending unpaid taxes on luxury homes, racing cars, airplanes, motorbikes, jewelry, art and vintage wine.

-The nine was arrested in police raids on Wednesday and will appear in court on Thursday on charges of conspiracy to defraud the government, dealing in the proceeds of crime and demanding money with menaces.
-Police could not immediately say what penalties they could face.
+The group ran a legitimate payroll company contracted to pay staff on behalf of their employers.
+Police allege the scam came in when they introduced subcontractors to pay the salaries.
+Police allege the subcontractors were "a front" that only paid part of the taxes that the employees owed.

+News Corp. reported that the suspects believed they had struck a sweet spot where each individual tax underpayment was too small to trigger a tax office response.

 Police served Michael Cranston with a notice on Wednesday, after his son's arrest, to appear in court on June 13.